Tracking Views and Impressions with the IntersectionObserver API in a React app

 ?
 1 - errorMargin

-: containerHeight / elementHeight - errorMargin
+: containerHeight / elementHeight - errorMargin;

-const isVisible = entry.intersectionRatio >= maxIntersectionRatio
+const isVisible = entry.intersectionRatio >= maxIntersectionRatio;

 // Element is still visible since last check